BurdaMagazinOrg/theme-thunder-admin/README.md

 modifies the styles of the core theme seven for authoring UX and an integrated look and feel of the contributed modules used in the distribution.

-## Development work in progress
-This theme started as an admin theme shipped with the first RCs of the thunder distribution and was based on Seven as a base theme merely containing fixes and improvements of the visual presentation regarding the modules in the distribution.

-In late 2016 the Thunder core team started a sub project regarding research and a concept for improving the authoring UX and a [roadmap](https://www.drupal.org/node/2828095) was created that did naturally emcompass a lot of theming modifications that go far beyond mere "tweaks" of Seven.
-As of now Thunder Admin is based upon Classy as a base theme and a fair amount of CSS and theme hooks are copied over from Seven to reduce the number of overrides in the theme inheritance.

-Currently the above mentioned history leads to the fact that there are a lot of assets that will/might need refactoring in future development.
+## Basic structure

+The Thunder Admin theme relies on Seven as a base theme, while overriding and extending it using libraries and templates.
+For an overview on what has been done, refer to thunder_admin.info.yml and thunder_admin.libraries.yml where overrides are listed and libraries are defined.

+The theme facilitates SASS and introduces css-sniper, a node-sass importer plugin, which adds the ability to import css directly from the original assets in core into component css via a build process.
+The build process is described below, also see package.json for a list of tasks.

 ### Things that need refactoring:
-* Asset folder structure needs to be improved to follow a clear concept
+* Asset folder structure needs to be improved to follow a clear concept.
-* image and icon assets need to be consolidated and reworked according to a unified visual language and color scheme
+* image and icon assets need to be consolidated and reworked according to a unified visual language and color scheme.
-* CSS that was initially only copied into SCSS needs refactoring for clarity and consistent use of variables
+* Due to some quirks in the libraries-override, it is not possible to override single assets in libraries preserving the order of inclusion.
+All assets have to be overridden / imported, see #2642122 ([IMPORT_ONLY]).
-* Visual styles copied over from Seven need to be refactored to be aligned with Thunder Admin's design in more areas than the current focus which is content authoring
+* Some visual styles need to be refactored to be aligned with Thunder Admin's design in more areas than the current focus which is content authoring.

 ### Initializing Git Large File Storage (LFS)
 Git LFS is used for storing of images for regression testing.
 In order to provide new images in a pull request, LFS has